 Two-zone (or ZONE 2)

 Two-zone functionality means the receiver can send a second source signal to speakers or a separate audio system in another location.
-For example, you can watch a DVD movie with audio in one room, and music can be played from a CD player in another room at the same time using another set of speakers.
+For example, you can watch a Blu-ray or DVD movie with audio in one room, and music can be played from a CD player in another room at the same time using another set of speakers.